We’re delighted to announce that SCBWI-MI will hold TWO novel mentorship competitions next year.

 Will I be notified when my manuscript has been received and is being considered?
 Yes.
 Mentorship Coordinator, Ann Finkelstein, will confirm receipt of manuscripts.

-How long do I have between registering for the mentorship and uploading my manuscript?
+How long do I have between registering for the mentorship and uploading my submission?
 24 hours.

 Exactly what do you mean by anonymous submissions?
 Don’t put your name on the manuscript and don’t announce on social media that you are entering.